Frank Haig: Later life

-Haig returned to Loyola, where he remains professor emeritus of physics as of February 2021.
+Haig returned to Loyola in 1987 and was named professor emeritus of physics in 2005.
 He received the Lifetime Achievement Award from the Washington Academy of Sciences at its annual meeting in Washington, D.C., on May 19, 2016.
-He has served on the Scientific and Educational Council of the Maryland Academy of Science and as treasurer of the Washington Academy of Sciences.
-He has continued to present papers and lectures both in the United States and abroad.
+He served on the Scientific and Educational Council of the Maryland Academy of Science and as treasurer of the Washington Academy of Sciences.
+He presented papers and lectures both in the United States and abroad and lived at the Manresa Hall Jesuit Community on the campus of St. Joseph's University in Philadelphia until his death.

+Haig died in Merion, Pennsylvania, on February 28, 2024, at the age of 95.